Slevinski/slevinski.github.io/series/university-of-iowa/entries/lab-home/handout.md

 - Steve's role
 - project-facing DMS and repository work
-- software and documentation stewardship
+- software and documentation maintenance
 - broader Sutton SignWriting infrastructure
 - future research collaboration

 ### Lane 5: Gifts and donations

-There is also a complementary continuity lane through gifts and donations.
+There is also a complementary bridge-support lane through gifts and donations.

 It can support:

 - bridge support
-- continuity support
+- follow-through support
 - infrastructure support

 It works best as a disciplined complement to grants and salary support, not as a substitute for them.